FairwindsOps/reckoner/README.md

       * `--debug`: Pass --debug to helm
       * `--dry-run`: Pass --dry-run to helm so no action is taken.
 Also includes `--debug`
       * `--heading <chart>`: Run only the specified chart out of the course.yml
+      * `--continue-on-error`: If any charts or hooks fail, continue installing other charts in the course
       * `--helm-args <helm-arg>`: Pass arbitrary flags and parameters to all helm chart commands in your course.yml.
 Example:
         `--helm-args --set=foo=toast`, or `--helm-args --recreate-pods`.